-During the year ended December 31, 2017, we paid an aggregate of approximately \$4.2 million in cash compensation to our executive officers.
+During the year ended December 31, 2018, we paid an aggregate of approximately \$5.0 million in cash compensation to our executive officers.
 We paid an aggregate of \$225,000 in cash compensation to our non-executive directors other than Dr. Charles Zhang.
-In 2017, the total compensation expense recorded in our consolidated statements of comprehensive income was \$4.7 million, which included an annual base salary of approximately US\$222,074, a performance-based bonus of US\$1,776,593, a high-quality game bonus of US\$296,099 and other allowances of US\$370,124 for Dewen Chen, our Chief Executive Officer.
+In 2018, the total compensation expense for our non-executive directors and executive officers recorded in our consolidated statements of comprehensive income was \$5.1 million.
 None of our directors have service contracts that provide for benefits upon termination of employment.
-For information regarding share-based compensation paid to officers and directors, see Item 6, "Directors, Senior Management and Employees-Compensation of Directors and Executive Officers-Share Incentive Plan"
+For information regarding share-based compensation paid to officers and directors, see Item 6, "Directors, Senior Management and Employees-Compensation of Directors and Executive Officers-Share Incentive Plan."